adafruit/awesome-stemma/awesome-stemma.md

 Adafruit Stemma is a collection of solderless digital/analog/power connection standards based on JST PH 2mm 3 and 4 pin connectors.

-Stemma used the JST PH 2mm connector while Stemma QT uses the JST SH 1mm connector.
+Stemma used the JST PH 2mm connector while Stemma QT uses the JST SH 1mm 3 pin connector.
 For Stemma QT see [Awesome Stemma QT](./awesome-stemma-qt.md).

 Stemma equipped boards may be compatible with Seed Studio Grove connectors.
 See the [main page](./README.md) for more.